 You can also see a synopsis of compliance data for each product and material in one view when accessing My Products or My Materials.

 A green check mark indicates that your product is in compliance; a red X indicates it does not comply; a grey question mark indicates that the status is indeterminable.

 Once you select an option from the Compliance drop down menu, you will be able to view more data on the specific compliance determination.
 It shows all the collected data about the product and the specific information that was used to create the compliance determination.
 You can use our template to send supplier surveys about Conflict Minerals and Toxnot will then analyze the data for each part or use it to make determinations for entire products.

 For overall product compliance, you can specify supporting information by selecting the "Add Response Data" button.

 Here (see image above) you can either manually fill out the information you've received from your supplier, or double check the data that's been automatically uploaded from the Supplier Survey.
 If answers are input into the compliance questions and documentation, the answers would override the overall compliance determination.
 If you mark the product as requiring disclosure, the product will be marked as non-compliant.
 If it is marked as not requiring disclosure, it will be compliant.
 If it is unknown, the product will be indeterminable.
-These questions and documentation requirements are different for each of the five compliance regulations that you can toggle between using the tabs at the top of the page (see image below).
+These questions and documentation requirements are different for each of the five compliance regulations that you can switch between by clicking on each compliance page.

 To take a deeper look at the compliance of all of your materials and substances, you can expand the materials and substances under Materials Summary using the arrows until you locate the source of the compliance issue.